KBGrammer/mcstas_gravity/INSTALL-McStas/Windows/README.md

 # Installation of McStas 2.5 on Windows 64 bit systems
-(P lease consult this page instead: https://github.com/McStasMcXtrace/McCode/blob/master/INSTALL-McStas/Windows/README.md
-- version 2.5 is no longer the most recent version :-) )
+( Please consult this page instead: https://github.com/McStasMcXtrace/McCode/blob/master/INSTALL-McStas/Windows/README.md since version 2.5 is no longer the most recent version :-) )

 ## IMPORTANT A:
 * If you are behind a proxy server, please use the commands